kng/satnogs-client-docker/README.md

 # satnogs-client-docker
-Run satnogs-client inside one or more docker containers
+Run satnogs-client inside one or more docker containers.<br>
+Support for regular USB devices.
+Some (pluto f.ex) that require dbus/avahi will not work unless mapping up these from the host and running as root.

 ## Building and running
 ````